 Costs and Financial Aid

 The MHCID graduate program is a self-sustaining, fee-based program.
 Instructional fees are charged on a per-credit basis, and they are the same for resident (state of Washington) and non-resident students.
 In addition to instructional fees, students pay other required fees each quarter, including registration and technology fees and U-Pass transit pass.
 Fees are payable at the beginning of each quarter.

 *This estimate is based on 48 credits with a 2% cost increase.
-It does not factor in additional credits, other required fees, textbooks or any annual fee increases.
+It does not factor in additional credits beyond the average taken, other required fees, textbooks or any additional annual fee increases.
 More information about costs and UW fees can be found here.
 Fees are subject to change.

 A portion of the course fees will be used to defray the cost of receptions, food and non-alcoholic beverages served at program events and activities, and graduation mementoes.

 Studio and prototyping materials are provided, as is access to discounted or free software, and a half-year license for Lynda.com

 There is no specific financial aid linked to this program.